 Exchange of Futures for Risk, or EFRs involve the simultaneous execution of an exchange futures contract and a corresponding OTC swap or other OTC derivative transaction.

-For example, long 5-year Treasury Note future, short an equivalent quantity and maturity of a ICE LIBOR-related swap.
+For example, long 5-year Treasury Note futures, short (i.e., pay fixed) an equivalent quantity and maturity of an interest rate swap (e.g., SOFR overnight indexed swap).

 Exchange of Option for Option, or EOOs involve the simultaneous execution of an exchange option contract and a corresponding transaction in an OTC option.